NHSLeadership/nightingale-companion/README.md

  - Compress HTML output - very basic minification of output HTML.
 This does not combine or minify included files.
 Will reduce size of output HTML by around 3-5%
  - Move Scripts to Footer - move the javascript and stylesheet files to the footer.
 This enables visible display of the page quicker.

+ ### Blog Settings ###
+ - Hide Featured Images - this will prevent featured images from being displayed on individual posts and pages .
+Global setting.
+ - Show Author Bio - this adds an author bio section to the bottom of posts, including a link to all posts by author.
+ - Show Author Posts - displays the most recent 6 posts from the author at the bottom of post.

 ## Development Instructions
 To develop your own modifications, you will need to download the full [repo from GitHub](https://github.com/NHSLeadership/nightingale-companion) - you should be in your `wp-content/plugins` folder.